Stellar halo subtraction alternative for accreting companions' characterization with integral field spectroscopy: Analytical and on-sky demonstration on the PDS70, HTLup, and YSES1 systems: Application on VLT/MUSE data

 Another advantage of the ROC curve is that its construction can be experimental, without requiring any assumption on the noise distribution.
 The FAP can be estimated from real data that may contain buggy pixels, ghosts, or speckles \citep{Refregier_2007}.
 Yet, the drawback is that it illustrates only one scenario, for example at a given separation and contrast in our situation.
 Several bundles of curves for different scenarios (e.g., different separations) can be plotted to overcome this problem.

-We used again fake planet injections to build these curves.
+Six of these curves are shown in Fig. \ref{fig:ROC} for two methods and three separations.
+We used again fake planet injections for that.
 A general overview of the ROC curves construction method is summarized in Fig. \ref{fig:ROC_process}.
 The same planetary models as for the contrast curves were used (see Sect. \ref{pds70bc_scc}).
 An injection contrast of $1.7\times10^{-3}$ was chosen to illustrate a PDS70 b-like scenario, namely, at the detection limit.
 We chose injection positions at three separations: $\sim0.14$”, $\sim0.25$”, and $\sim0.35$”.
 This ensured that the injected planets were all within the correction radius of the adaptive optics without being too close to the star core.

 Classification was performed by thresholding the matched filter map of the post-subtraction residuals.
 The same models as those described in Sect. \ref{pds70bc_match} were used for matched filtering; thus, the thresholding was performed on values of the output of the normalized matched filter.
 The FAP and DP were evaluated by applying thresholding chosen to adequately sample the output dynamic of the matched filter \citep{Helstrom_1994}.
 This latter thus varied between -1 and 0.5 in steps of 0.0001 for the construction of these curves.
 The number of noise realizations was $4\times310$ by injecting the planets into the four cubes at our disposal, and in the 310 spectral channels 1090 to 1399 and 1503 to 1811 by steps of two spectral channels, namely at wavelengths $6112.8\text{\AA}$ to $6497.8\text{\AA}$ and $6627.8\text{\AA}$ to $7012.8\text{\AA}$ by steps of $2.5\text{\AA}$ (knowing that the \Halpha line is centered at spectral channel 1451 i.e., at a wavelength of $6562.8\text{\AA}$); the two true planets PDS70 b and c did not influence the detection of the fake planets for either of the two methods in this way.
 The contrasts were set according to the stellar flux values at the corresponding wavelengths.